 Part of a series seeking to uncover unfamiliar terms in the world of print.

-When creating a printed marketing piece, the paper stock you select is almost as important as the design itself.
+When creating a printed marketing piece, the paper stock you select is perhaps equally as important as the design itself.
 But with all of the stocks out there to choose from, how do you know which one is right for you?

-Given that print is such a highly tactile medium, it all depends on the way you want the finished product to look – and feel (meaning it also depends on the varnish, laminate, or other final coating you apply at the end of the printing process).
+Given that print is such a highly tactile medium, it all depends on the way you want the finished product to look – and feel (meaning it also depends on the varnish, laminate, or other final coating that will be applied at the end of the printing process).

 Great design needs the right paper stock and finish.
 Think about it: Would you want to read a textbook printed on a glossy, shiny paper?
 Or look at a high quality image on a dull, non-gloss surface?
 Probably not.